IBION-TEC

 Expertise and skills

-This program provides a pathway to careers in both industry and research.
-The career paths available to graduates of this program include:
+This program provides a pathway to careers in both the business sector and research.
+Careers that stem from this program include:

 • Design Engineer in Diagnostics and Detection